tfogo/mongodb-go-tutorial/README.md

 fmt.Println("Connection to MongoDB closed.")
 ```

 Run the code (`go run main.go`) to test that your program can successfully connect to your MongoDB server.
+Go will complain about the unused `bson` and `mongo/options` packages and the unused `collection` variable, since we haven't done anything with them yet.
+You can comment these out until they are used to make your program run and test the connection.

 ## Using BSON Objects in Go